Find Casual Connections in Belfast

 Cobbled streets, pubs that've been here forever, Duke of York's being an absolute institution.
 Live music literally every night - trad sessions, indie bands, someone's mate who's "pretty good actually."
 Gets packed on weekends but in that good way where everyone's buzzing and up for meeting new people.

 The beauty of Cathedral Quarter is everyone ends up here eventually.
 Students, young professionals, tourists who came for a weekend and are still here three months later.
 Makes meeting people easy because everyone's in the same few square streets having the same craic.
+Similar vibe to Manchester's Northern Quarter but with better accents.

 The Banter Is Different Here